PacktPublishing/Hands-on-Serverless-Computing-with-Google-Cloud/README.md

-# Hands On Serverless Workloads with Google Cloud Platform
+# Hands-On Serverless Computing with Google Cloud
-Hands-on Serverless Workloads with Google Cloud Platform, published by Packt
+Hands-On Serverless Computing with Google Cloud, published by Packt

 In this repository, there are the assets associated with [Hands On Serverless Computing with Google Cloud Platform (GCP)](TBC).